Preservation-Workbench/windows_deps/README.md

-Scripts to create portable dependency bundles for portable Windows installs of PWCode
+Scripts to create dependency bundles for portable Windows installs of PWCode